nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

     - `Finished tasks`
     Tasks that have been `finished`
     - `Recurring task`
     A task with a `recurrence interval` set.
-A new task will automatically be cloned from this task, with the recurrence interval added to the task’s `start time`, `end time` and `reminder time` when a task is marked as `Finished` or becomes `Overdue`
+A new task will automatically be cloned from this task, with the recurrence interval added to the taskÂ’s `start time`, `end time` and `reminder time` when a task is marked as `Finished` or becomes `Overdue`

 **Mutating Command**
     Any command which causes a change in the state of apps (E.g. add, delete, finished)